Glossary

 Initiator

 The Skater who is responsible for contact happening to an opponent (initiating a block) or teammate (initiating an assist).
-A Skater can also initiate their own assist by taking a whip off of a teammate’s body, or initiate a counter-block in response to an opponent’s block.
+A Skater can also initiate their own assist by taking a whip off of a teammate’s body, or initiate a Counter-Block in response to an opponent’s block.
 The initiator of a block or assist is always responsible for the legality of the contact.

 After a counter-block, continued engagement by the counter-blocking skater should be considered a new action, with the skater responsible for the continued contact considered the initiator.
 The legality of this action should be judged separately from the initial block and counter-block.